You've coached it before, and watched it come back.

 You’re Solving the Wrong Problem

-You want a defined specialization backed by research and clinical practice,
+You're looking for a defined specialization grounded in research and clinical practice, not another generic mindset framework.

 ADHD Coach for Professionals in Tech